maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 12	_Ortner & Müller-Bollhagen 1991_.
 Deutsche Wortbildung, Hauptteil 4, Substantivkomposita

-* Compounds with the second constituent Mann, Frau, Leute, Tochter, Gattin, Witwe that denote persons, can insert -(e)s-, even when the first constituent would otherwise attach 0 (56)
-* Copulative compounds always have 0 (57, 109)
 * Almost all F with -s- are polysyllabic (73)
 * -s- always occurs with F ending in -ung, -beit, -keit, -igkeit, -schaft, -ität, -ion, with a few exceptions (73, 94)
 * F ending in -ität- can adopt -en- where the plural interpretation should be preserved (74, 94)